-- Medical history to look at symptoms and whether other family members have this condition (as it can be genetic). - Physical exam to see what physical symptoms, if any, are happening. - ECG (electrocardiogram) this looks at the electrical activity of the heart and whether arrhythmias (abnormal heart rhythms) are happening.
-An ECG might also be done during exercise. - Exercise tests these are tests done during exercise, such as on an exercise bike or a treadmill, to look at how the heart works during exertion (where it is under increased pressure to work) and measure oxygen consumption during exercise. - Holter monitoring this is when an ECG is recorded over a period of time (such as a few days), while carrying on with normal activities.
-The 'holter' is a ECG device which is worn on the waist or in a pocket which makes it possible to move and walk around. - Echo (echocardiogram) this is a type of ultrasound scan, which uses sound waves to create echoes when they hit different parts of the body.
-This looks at the structure of the heart and how it is working. - MRI (magnetic resonance imaging) scan this scan produces high quality images and is used to look at the structure of the heart and any presence of fibrous tissue within the heart muscle walls. - Electrophysiology study (EPS) this test involves having a long tube called a catheter inserted into a blood vessel and fed up to the heart.
+- Medical history to look at symptoms and whether other family members have this condition (as it can be genetic). - Physical exam to see what physical symptoms, if any, the person may be experiencing. - Electrocardiogram this looks at the electrical activity of the heart and can identify arrhythmias (abnormal heart rhythms) or ectopics (extra beats) An ECG might also be done during exercise (called an exercise test). - Exercise tests these are tests done during exercise, such as on an exercise bike or a treadmill, to look at how the heart works during exertion.
+Sometimes oxygen consumption is measured at the same time (this is called Cardiopulmonary Exercise Test-ing CPET). - Holter monitoring this is when an ECG is recorded over a period of time, such as a few hours or days, while carrying on with normal activities.
+The 'holter' is a ECG device which is worn around the waist or in a pocket which makes it possible to monitor whilst normal activities are undertaken. - Echocardiogram (Echo) this is a type of ultrasound scan, which uses sound waves to create echoes when they hit different parts of the body.
+This looks at the structure of the heart, including the walls and valves of the heart and how it is working. - Cardiac Magnetic Resonance Imaging (Cardiac MRI) scan this scan produces high quality images and is used to look at the structure of the heart and can identify the presence of fibrous tissue within the heart muscle walls. - Electrophysiology study (EPS) this test involves having a long tube called a catheter inserted into a blood vessel and fed up to the heart.
 Electrical signals are sent through the catheter to the heart which makes it beat at different rates, which is recorded.
-This can be used to find where in the heart arrhythmias are starting (and can be used to identify treatment options. - Coronary angiography this is used to see the structure of blood vessels.
-It involves a catheter being inserted into a blood vessel in the groin, and dye being injected into the vessel.
-An x-ray is then used to look for blockages.
+This can be used to find where in the heart arrhythmias are starting (and can be used to identify treatment options).